FrancescoSer/sdk-nrf/applications/nrf5340_audio/README.rst

 Synchronization module overview
 -------------------------------

-..
-TODO: UPDATE THIS SECTION

-The synchronization module is at the center of the nRF5340 Audio application when using I2S.
+In CIS mode, both headsets have to keep the audio playback synchronized to provide True Wireless Stereo (TWS) audio.
+Each headset tipically uses quartz crystal oscillators to generate a stable clock frequency.
+However, the frequency of these crystal always slightly differs.

+The synchronization module keeps the left and right channel synchronized, allowing for True Wireless Stereo (TWS) audio playback when running headsets using the inter-IC sound (I2S) interface.

 .. figure:: /images/octave_application_structure_sync_module.svg
    :alt: nRF5340 Audio synchronization module overview

    nRF5340 Audio synchronization module overview

-In the module design, :file:`audio_sync_timer.c` makes sure that a snapshot is taken when every package is received.
+:file:`audio_sync_timer.c` takes a snapshot when every audio packet is received.
-After the decoding takes place, audio data is divided into smaller blocks.
+After the decoding takes place, the audio data is divided into smaller blocks.
 One audio block is provided from the I2S TX FIFO every time the I2S block complete is called.
 This callback is continuously called by I2S.